Boetsie/Bioinformatics-Training/hgap/README.md

 The provided xml parameter files are suitable for C2 data.
 For XL data, you may find more success by adding --allowPartialAlignments to the layoutOps section of the params_preasm.xml file.

+Setting the overlap mer size smaller has also helped in some cases with XL
+data.